 The nightingale

-The Nightingale by Kristan Hannah is a wonderful book based on war.
-It is a story of two strong sisters who fight in their method.
-The novel begins with a regular introduction to the life of the sisters Vianne and Isabella.
-Isabella the youngest is a rebellious girl and people believe that she will cause trouble shortly.
-The Nazis started slowly taking over France but the changes were so sudden to cope up.
-Despite everything we find families holding onto hope of meeting their loved ones and that hope led to a lot of people fighting for their loved ones.
-The uncertainties of life and the fear of the unknown were still present in the hearts of the people.
+The Nightingale by Kristin Hannah is a wonderful book based on war.
+It is the story of two strong sisters who fight in their own way.
+The novel begins with a regular introduction to the lives of sisters Vianne and Isabelle.
+Isabelle, the youngest, is a rebellious girl and people believe she will cause trouble.
+The Nazis slowly started taking over France, but the changes were too sudden to cope with.
+Despite everything, we find families holding onto the hope of meeting their loved ones, and that hope led many people to fight for those they cherished.

 "Some stories don't have happy endings.
 Even love stories.
 Maybe especially love stories."